Gsbansal10/Averages-and-Allegation/Weighted Average.md

 ## Visualisation of weighted average for two groups

-Let us assume that we are given two groups with one element in each group and their averages are $20$ and $23$.
+Let us assume that we are given two groups having one element each and their averages are $20$ and $23$.
 Let us visualise them like this &mdash;

 $$
 \underset{\small1}{\overset{\normalsize20}{\LARGE|}}